Now here’s a little bit of a deep dive for you, if you’re interested.

 At Correct Color, we call this “print process control” and it’s equally as important in every profile Correct Color makes as information regarding color.
 The list of variables that go into making a profile is endless.
 And while there are RIP’s and processes that “dumb down” profile making, invariably they do it by taking away the ability to make a true, custom, best profile for any particular application or situation.

 For instance: It’s possible to make a profile that produces prints that are grainy, but have reasonable color.
-The controls for how and where to do ink splits; how to bring in and control light ink channels, and even the controls for black generation can have a tremendous effect on the smoothness pr graininess of images printed using a particular profile.
+The controls for how and where to do ink splits; how to bring in and control light ink channels, and even the controls for black generation can have a tremendous effect on the smoothness or graininess of images printed using a particular profile.
 But in order to make a difference, the controls have to be available, not preset, and of course, whoever is making the profile has to know how to use them to best effect.

 At Correct Color, it’s what we do.
 We know how to use them.